hectorzea/frday-test-challenge-hz/README.md

 Provider: the provider is the responsible for moving and dispatching all this properties across the entire application, like selecting a make, model, or vehicle.

-## How is the 503 random backend error resolved here? 😩
+## How is the 503 random backend error resolved here?🧐🧐

 Inside the provider is a function called loadData, that is the responsible for all the backend calls, its a generic function that receives an entity and if we have params we send a params object. all this calls are catched because at some random time when we call the backend a 503 error can happen. so this is solved in the application using a retry button